-The black pepper plant (Piper nigrum) is mostly grown commercially in hot climates.
-However, you can also grow it at home, given the right conditions.
+The black pepper plant (Piper nigrum) is mainly grown commercially in hot climates.
+However, given the right conditions, you can grow it at home.

-Here are some tips on how to grow black pepper (peppercorn) from seeds and cuttings, as well as how to harvest and store it.
+Here are some tips on growing black pepper plants from seeds and cuttings, harvesting them, and storing them.

 Growing Conditions

-The plant is a beautiful vine with blossoms that bloom as pretty white flowers before setting their fruits as drupes.
+The plant is a beautiful vine with blossoms that bloom as pretty white flowers before setting its fruit as drupes.

 Peppercorn plants thrive best in the tropics.
-They do well in high temperatures and humid conditions.
-But it can adapt to cool and dry climates.
+They do well in high temperatures and humid conditions but can also adapt to cool and dry climates.

 Growing Requirements

 The peppercorn plant is native to India [1].
-However, it is also widely cultivated in countries like Brazil, Indonesia, and other tropical areas where conditions are ideal.
+You may find it a lot in countries like Brazil and Indonesia.
+These tropical areas have the perfect conditions.

-Growing it at home needs attention to certain requirements.
+Growing it at home requires attention to certain requirements.

 Location

-High temperatures and humidity need to be constant, and dappled shade needs to be provided from full sun if necessary.
-So, choose an area in your garden that receives at least 6 hours of indirect sunlight per day.
+High temperatures and humidity need to be constant, and dappled shade from full sun needs to be provided if necessary.
+So, choose an area in your garden that receives at least six hours of indirect sunlight daily.

 Additionally, cold conditions require more sunlight for the plants to thrive.
-Growing black pepper indoors may only require partial sunlight.
+Growing black pepper indoors may only need partial sunlight.
 In this case, placing the plant near a window is ideal.

 Soil